alphydan/igcse-paper-parser/README.md

 ## Requirements

-You will need pyPDF which you can install with:
+You will need [`python`](https://www.python.org/) and pyPDF which you can install with:

 ```
-    pip install pypdf
+    pip install pyPDF
 ```